tcpassos/java-user-input-reader/README.md

 System.out.printf("%s is %d years old", name, age);
 ```
-The message before is optional.
+The message is optional, as well as the validations.
 Here is the valid input types:
 * int
 * long
 * double